-The area is mostly forested, but also includes food plots, ponds.
+The area is mostly forested, but also includes glades, food plots, streams, and ponds.

 The area contains an intricate mosaic of dolomite glades and chert savannas with open-grown trees on exposed slopes.
 The canopy of the slopes is dominated by post, black, white, and blackjack oaks and hickories.
-The ground cover of the glades and savannas includes little bluestem, big bluestem, sideoats, grama and Indian grasses and wildflowers, such as white and purple prairie clovers and pale purple coneflower.
+The ground cover of the glades and savannas includes grasses such as little bluestem, big bluestem, sideoats, grama and Indian grass, as well as wildflowers such as white and purple prairie clovers and pale purple coneflower.
 Dolomite bedrock outcrops and ledges are scattered throughout the glades.

 Formerly, the area was the site of the Sligo Iron Company.
 Heavy cutting of cordwood to fuel the smelters depleted local timber supplies, eventually forcing the iron works to close.